Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Introduction

-Let us now review the relevant literature on temporal discretizations of stochastic Schr\"{o}dinger equations driven by an It\^o noise.
+Let us now review the literature on temporal discretizations of stochastic Schr\"{o}dinger equations, first for equations driven by an It\^o noise.
 In \cite{MR2268663}, a Crank--Nicolson scheme is studied for the stochastic Schr\"odinger equation with regular coefficients.
-First order of convergence, resp. rate one half is obtained in the case of additive noise, resp. multiplicative It\^o noise.
+First order of strong convergence, resp. rate one half is obtained in the case of additive noise, resp. multiplicative It\^o noise.
 In addition, convergence in probability as well as almost-surely are studied for the case of a power-law nonlinearity.
+Finally, in the case of smooth and bounded nonlinearity, weak order one is proved in \cite{MR2268663}.
 Observe that the numerical scheme from \cite{MR2268663} is implicit.
 The references \cite{Numericalsimulationfocusingstochastic, Barton-Smith_et_al-2005-Numerical_Methods_for_Partial_Differential_Equations} present thorough numerical simulations and numerically study the effect of noise in the stochastic Schr\"odinger equation with a power-law nonlinearity.
-The work \cite{MR3021492} provides a strong convergence analysis of a splitting strategy to the variational solution of Schr\"odinger's equation with regular coefficients.
+The work \cite{MR3021492} provides a strong convergence analysis of a splitting strategy to the variational solution of a stochastic Schr\"odinger equation with regular coefficients.
 The recent article \cite{MR3771721} proves strong convergence of an exponential integrator for stochastic Schr\"odinger equations with regular coefficients.
 In addition, longtime behaviors of the numerical solutions of a linear model is investigated.
-The paper \cite{MR3884775} provides a convergence rate of the weak error under noise discretizations of some Schr\"odinger's equations.
-Finally, the work \cite{MR3986278} shows convergence in probability of a stochastic (implicit) symplectic scheme for stochastic nonlinear Schr\"odinger equations with quadratic potential and an additive noise.
+The paper \cite{MR3884775} provides a convergence rate of the weak error under noise discretizations of some Schr\"odinger equations.
+The work \cite{MR3986278} shows convergence in probability of a stochastic (implicit) symplectic scheme for stochastic nonlinear Schr\"odinger equations with quadratic potential and an additive noise.
+The article \cite{MR3605170} proves weak error estimates for a spatial as well as temporal numerical approximation of the stochastic cubic Schr\"odinger equation with damping and trace-class noise.
+The recent work \cite{MR3826675} proves strong rate $1/2$ as well as weak rate $1$ of a splitting scheme when applied to a damped stochastic cubic Schr\"odinger equation with linear multiplicative trace-class noise and large enough damping term.
+The very recent preprint \cite{cui21} provides several convergence results for a structure-preserving splitting strategy when applied to nonlinear stochastic Schr\"odinger equations with damping term and multiplicative noise.
+There is a vast literature on the numerical analysis of stochastic nonlinear Schr\"odinger equations with Stratonovich noise and power-law nonlinearities.
+Without being exhaustive, we mention the work \cite{MR2036364} which proves convergence in probability of the Crank--Nicolson scheme applied to such equations with a spatially correlated noise.
+The work \cite{MR3072234} provides first order of convergence in probability and in the almost-sure sense for a splitting scheme applied to the cubic case.
+The article \cite{MR3498984} shows strong order one of convergence in the local sense of the $\theta$-scheme when applied to the stochastic cubic Schr\"odinger equation with a trace-class noise.
+Strong rate of convergence one for a finite difference approximation of the stochastic cubic Schr\"odinger equation with a colored noise is shown in \cite{MR3670034}.
+The recent article \cite{MR3912762} shows optimal strong order of convergence of a splitting Crank--Nicolson scheme when applied to the spectral Galerkin spatial discretization of the stochastic cubic Schr\"odinger equation with trace-class noise.